 Calcium Carbide is NOT safe for ripening.

 Calcium Carbide is used in some countries as source of acetylene gas, which is an artificial ripening agent.
 However, acetylene is not nearly as effective for ripening as is ethylene, and acetylene is not a natural plant hormone like ethylene.
-Also, calcium carbide may contain traces of arsenic and phosphorus, both highly toxic to humans, and the use of this chemical for ripening is illegal in most countries.
+Also, calcium carbide may contain traces of arsenic and phosphorus, both highly toxic to humans, and so the use of this chemical for ripening is dangerous and illegal in most countries.

 Ethylene has been found not harmful or toxic to humans in the concentrations found in ripening rooms (100-150 ppm).